Aguas Calientes, Peru: A Complete Guide to the Village of Machu Picchu

 - 10. Buy souvenirs

-- Where to eat in Aguas Calientes
+- Where to Stay in Aguas Calientes

 - How to get to Aguas Calientes?